Reflecting on Lisbon to Porto

 Go for Shorter Stages, take some extra time

 While many of the hikers we trekked with similarly divided these early stages up, several still choose to rely on the longer days.
-As a result we soon discovered that some pilgrims we had met in Lisbon had left the Camino and got a train to Pampalona or Burgos to re walk the Camino Frances 'as the lengths of the days in Portugal were not what they were looking for', while others began to 'slack pack' out of their hotel in Lisbon utilizing the local transit system to hike without their backpacks each day (to lighten the load on the trail), and still others took several days off the trail to recover which we discovered when we caught back up with them in Tomar and Coimbra.
-Ultimately, given the number of days people trekking the long distances took off the Camino meant that their pace and ours was relatively equal after the first 7-10 days.
-While we all ended up in the same place at the same time it seemed that the shorter days lead to a more relaxed itinerary which made the first week of hiking more enjoyable.
+As a result, we soon discovered that some pilgrims we had met in Lisbon had left the Camino and got a train to Pamplona or Burgos to re-walk the Camino Frances 'as the lengths of the days in Portugal were not what they were looking for'.
+In contrast, others began to 'slack pack' out of their hotel in Lisbon utilizing the local transit system to hike without their backpacks each day (to lighten the load on the trail).
+Still, others took several days off the trail to recover which we discovered when we caught back up with them in Tomar and Coimbra.
+Ultimately, given the number of days people trekking the long distances took off the Camino meant that their pace and ours were relatively equal after the first 7-10 days.
+While we all ended up in the same place at the same time it seemed that the shorter days led to a more relaxed itinerary which made the first week of hiking more enjoyable.

 Pilgrims, amenities, and beautiful villages

-In terms of amenities there is a concern by many that along the Camino Portuguese that there are fewer accommodations and less pilgrim infrastructure than on the Camino Frances.
-The simple answer is that there is no denying that there are fewer options for over night accommodation, that the albergues are smaller, and that the distance between bars/cafes and rest stops is greater.
-However this does not mean that there are no amenities.
+In terms of amenities, there is a concern by many that along the Camino Portuguese, there are fewer accommodations and less pilgrim infrastructure than on the Camino Frances.
+The simple answer is that there is no denying that there are fewer options for overnight accommodation, that the albergues are smaller, and that the distance between bars/cafes and rest stops is greater.
+However, this does not mean that there are no amenities.
 Indeed the Camino Portuguese does allow you opportunities to visit local stores for food supplies and there are an adequate number of cafes along the route such that trekking can be done in comfort.

 Overall, the Camino from Lisbon to Porto is a safe route, filled with friendly and helpful residents, with enough opportunities for accommodation, rest, and refreshment to ensure that the trek is enjoyable.

-From those we have met and talked to that did not enjoy the Camino Portuguese most seemed disappointed that this route was not identical to the Camino Frances.
-While we can appreciate the desire to continue the adventure and experiences we had on our first Camino, there is also no denying that there is beauty in the everyday and new experiences you have in Portugal.
-While the familiar is there, the Camino Portuguese is not the Camino Frances - instead it is a new adventure, which is both challenging and wonderful!
+From those we have met and talked to who did not enjoy the Camino Portuguese most seemed disappointed that this route was not identical to the Camino Frances.
+While we can appreciate the desire to continue the adventure and experiences we had on our first Camino, there is also no denying that there is beauty in the every day and new experiences you have in Portugal.
+While the familiar is there, the Camino Portuguese is not the Camino Frances - instead, it is a new adventure, which is both challenging and wonderful!

 Azambuja - Abrigo Do Peregrino - small and quaint